 Prepare for the race by joining in with the Anytime Fitness trainers' pre-race warm up, commencing at 7:40am.

 The 12km Runners leaves from the Festival Theatre - Western Carriageway of King William Road - City.
-If you are an elite runner, walker or wheelchair athlete your start time is 8.00am.
+If you are an elite runner or walker athlete your start time is 8.00am.
 Wave starts will then begin to allow traffic to flow and break up the numbers.
 Running with prams was banned in 2012, walking is still ok.

 Walkers & Wheelchair Start